CoreELEC/CoreELEC/README.md

 # CoreELEC

-CoreELEC is a 'Just enough OS' Linux distribution for running a Media Entertainment Center on popular hardware.
-CoreELEC is a fork of [LibreELEC](https://libreelec.tv) project with a stronger focus on community and liberty.
+CoreELEC is a 'Just enough OS' Linux distribution for running Kodi on popular low-cost hardware.
+CoreELEC is a minor fork of [LibreELEC](https://libreelec.tv), it's built by the community for the community.
 [CoreELEC website](http://coreelec.org).

 **Issues & Support**